 In planning L’Interdit’s consumer experience and go-to-market materials, the teams wanted to retain the legacy and grace of the original fragrance, but give it a contemporary feel for a new generation.
 The new face of the fragrance?
 Hepburn-lookalike Rooney Mara.

 During the planning process, the teams organized a weekly task force meeting that included merchandising, digital, press, education, and marketing representatives to share progress, brainstorm ideas, and discuss the vision.
-Arthur and his team used Asana to collect and track any deadlines they discussed for the launch.
+The Planning & Development Lead and their team used Asana to collect and track any deadlines they discussed for the launch.

 They also used Asana to store and share presentations, reports, and information about the product’s vision, so that cross-functional teams could reference them at any time.
-“It’s important that at the end, all different contributors have collaborated on the same vision of the product,” says Arthur.
+“It’s important that at the end, all different contributors have collaborated on the same vision of the product,” says the Planning & Development Lead.

 Having information in one open, accessible place like Asana lets the team cut out extra emails and phone calls.
-“We use Asana to avoid discussions about timing, presentations, and reports,” Arthur notes.
+“We use Asana to avoid discussions about timing, presentations, and reports,” the Planning & Development Lead notes.
 Everyone on the core task force and beyond—all 200 collaborators—can now go into Asana and see the same project updates, requirements, and deadlines.

 The Asana project for launches like L’Interdit (2018) shows dates and tasks related to development, formula, merchandising, digital assets, press, animations, training tools, and more.

 It took 18 months to coordinate and execute the launch of the new L’Interdit.
 It was released—on time—in 2018, to about 120 countries worldwide.
-“We consider the launch particularly successful,” Arthur says, “because of the quality of the product and the differentiating fragrance.
+“We consider the launch particularly successful,” the Planning & Development Lead says, “because of the quality of the product and the differentiating fragrance.
 And we’re especially proud of the consumer experience we designed.”

-“Asana is a great solution for collaborative project management,” he goes on.
+“Asana is a great solution for collaborative project management,” they go on.
 “And the flying animations, as rewards for completing tasks, make it fun.
 Everyone in marketing has an Asana unicorn sticker on their laptop.”